-Plan Description The District participates in Deschutes County's single-employer defined benefit postemployment healthcare plan, Deschutes County Retiree Health Plan which provides medical benefits to eligible retired employees of Deschutes County, Deschutes County 9-1-1 County Service District and their beneficiaries.
-The Plan has two components: the Self-Pay Health Plan (COBRA) which is required by Oregon Revised Statutes 243.303 to provide retirees with group health and dental insurance from the date of retirement to age 65 at the same rate provided to current employees and the Subsidized Health Plan under which the District pays all or part of the health care costs for eligible retirees under several collective bargaining agreements.
+Plan Description The District participates in Deschutes County's single-employer defined benefit postemployment healthcare plan that provides medical benefits to eligible retired employees of Deschutes County and Deschutes County 9-1-1 Service District and their beneficiaries.
+The plan has two components: the Self-Pay Health Plan (COBRA) which is required by Oregon Revised Statutes 243.303 to provide retirees with group health and dental insurance from the date of retirement to age 65 at the same rate provided to current employees and the Subsidized Health Plan under which the County pays all or part of the health care costs for eligible retirees under several collective bargaining agreements.
 The criteria to determine whether an employee is eligible include: years of service, employee age, disability due to line of duty and whether the employee has vested in the respective retirement plan.

-Employees who retire from the District with more than fifteen (15) years and less than thirty (30) years of fulltime service are eligible to receive a District contribution towards their monthly insurance premiums until age sixty-five (65) or until eligible for Medicare, in accordance with a schedule recommended by the EBAC and approved by the Board of County Commissioners.
-The schedule of retiree premiums and District contributions is shown below for Calendar year 2020.
+Employees who retire from the County with more than fifteen (15) years and less than thirty (30) years of fulltime service are eligible to receive a County contribution towards their monthly insurance premiums until age sixty-five (65) or until eligible for Medicare, in accordance with a schedule recommended by the Employee Benefit Advisory Committee (EBAC) and approved by the Board of County Commissioners.
+The schedule of retiree premiums and County contributions is shown below for calendar year 2021.